 Be aware that you will likely have to pay out of pocket for any medical treatment, even if your insurance company provides international health care coverage.
 A visit to the emergency room can be free or cost only a nominal fee, or it can be expensive, depending on where you are and what treatment you need.
 Make sure you get a copy of your bill so that when you return home, you can file a claim to be reimbursed.
 If you purchased travel insurance to serve as your primary medical coverage, call the company as soon as possible to report the injury.
-They can usually work with the hospital directly to get your bills paid.
+They can usually work directly with the hospital to get your bills paid.

 When it comes to medication, expect some differences between the way things are done in Europe and at home.
 Certain drugs that you need a prescription for in the US are available over the counter in Europe.
 Some drugs go by different names.
-And some European medication can be stronger than their counterparts in the US, so follow directions and dosages carefully.
+And some European medications can be stronger than their counterparts in the US, so follow directions and dosages carefully.
 Also, topical remedies are common in Europe; if you're suffering from body aches and pains, or any swelling, don't be surprised if a pharmacist prescribes a cream to apply to the problem area.
 If you need to fill a prescription — even one from home — a pharmacy can generally take care of it promptly.
 If a pharmacist can't help you, he or she will send you to a doctor or a health clinic.

-A clinic is useful if you want to be checked for a non-emergency medical issue, get some tests done, or if your problem is beyond a pharmacist's scope.
+A clinic is useful if you need to be checked for a non-emergency medical issue, get some tests done, or if your problem is beyond a pharmacist's scope.
 Clinics in Europe operate just like those in the US: You'll sign in with the receptionist, answer a few questions, then take a seat and wait for a nurse or doctor.

 If you're holed up sick in your hotel room and would rather not go out, the hotel receptionist can generally call a doctor who will come to your room and check you out.
 This option is generally more expensive than dragging yourself to a pharmacy or clinic.